-- PSO1: Graduates will be able to Create and Analyze the Research and Development activites related to Design and Manufacturing. - PSO2: Graduates will be able to Design and Develop need based products in Mechanical Engineering and allied Industries.
+PSO1: Graduates of the Programme will be able to create and analyze the Research and Development activities related to Design and Manufacturing.

-S.P.G.C.
+PSO2: Graduates will be able to design, develop need based products in Mechanical Engineering and allied Industries.

+(An Autonomous Institution - AFFILIATED TO ANNA UNIVERSITY, CHENNAI) S.P.G.Chidambara Nadar - C.Nagammal Campus S.P.G.C.
 Nagar, K.Vellakulam - 625 701 (Near VIRUDHUNAGAR).